 - Go to Google official IME page by Clicking here (New Link)

 - Select your desired language

 - Choose your Operating System type x86bit or x64bit.

 - The download will start and after downloading, open that file that will install actual Google IME directly from the server like other Google products.

-Enabling Language Bar On Windows Xp
+How to Enable Language Bar On Windows XP

-- Make sure that under System configuration, the option Turn off advanced text services is not checked.
+- Make sure that under System configuration, the option “Turn off advance text services” should be checked/enabled.

 - Go to Control Panel → Regional and Language Options → Languages tab → Text services and input languages (Details)→ Settings tab